 - Negative reaction: Persistence of turbidity.

-Note: This test can also be done directly onto the colony and the colony is lysed by addition of bile solution.
+Note: This test can also be done directly onto the colony and the colony is lysed by the addition of bile solution.

 Interpretation of Optochin and Bile solubility test